-The New Hampshire Secretary of State’s office confirmed with Independent Political Report that both candidates would have their vote totals combined to determine party recognition.
+Staff with the New Hampshire Secretary of State’s office confirmed in a phone call with Independent Political Report that both candidates would have their vote totals combined to determine party recognition.

 Dr. Karlyn Borysenko, an organizational psychologist and author of Actively Unwoke: The Ultimate Guide for Fighting Back Against the Woke Insanity in Your Life, received the endorsement of the Libertarian Party of New Hampshire at their January 2022 state convention.
 She has since worked closely with Libertarian candidate for US Senate Jeremy Kauffman and other state party organizers to collect and turn in the required signatures.

 Borysenko is a strong critic of public education, and her platform frequently denounces what she calls “state indoctrination.”
 She pledges to mandate cameras in public school classrooms, create a “blue ribbon commission” to expand homeschool access, and defund state-funded programs with “equity” in the title.
 She additionally includes support for New Hampshire secession and the legalization of marijuana and psychedelics.